Home > Property > Signatures – the common pitfalls of signing notices as an Agent or Company

 Section 8 and 21 Notices

-A landlord does not need to sign a Section 8 or Section 21 notice for it to be valid.
+A landlord does not need to sign a Section 8 notice for it to be valid.
 Both notices confirm that it can be signed and dated by the landlord or their agent or someone acting for the landlord (i.e. a solicitor).

 However, it is important that the party signing the notices confirm their position underneath the signature to indicate who and in what capacity is signing the notice.

-So taking Section 44 of the Companies Act 2006 into account, what is the position of company landlords and agents wishing to sign and serve a Section 21 or Section 8 notice where the notices only give place for one signature.
-The prescribed forms should always be used when serving a Section 8 and 21 notice and therefore the placement of only one signature may be permitted by a judge taking a common-sense approach.
-However, to reduce any risk of a Section 21 or Section 8 notice being deemed invalid as a result of a company landlord or agent not signing the notice in accordance with Section 44 of the Companies Act, company landlords and/or agents may wish to consider whether to ensure that 2 signatures are used simply to avoid any argument being raised in the first place.
+So in light of Section 44 of the Companies Act 2006, what is the position of company landlords and agents wishing to sign and serve a Section 8 notice, where the notices only give place for one signature?
+The prescribed forms should always be used when serving a Section 8 notice and therefore the placement of only one signature may be permitted by a judge taking a common-sense approach.
+However, to reduce any risk of a Section 8 notice being deemed invalid as a result of a company landlord or agent not signing the notice in accordance with Section 44 of the Companies Act, company landlords and/or agents may wish to consider whether to ensure that 2 signatures are used simply to avoid any argument being raised in the first place.

-Going all the way to trial in a possession claim and losing on a technicality is not only costly but incredibly time-consuming given the current COVID requirements of 6 months’ notice.
+Going all the way to trial in a possession claim and losing on a technicality is not only costly but incredibly time-consuming.
 It has therefore become even more important to get things right the first time around to save money in the long term.